AlphaBlue7/SubAlarm/README.md

 Script made in BASH that takes adavantage of preinstalled notify, subfinder and anew made available through $PATH to send telegram alerts to once new subdomains are identified

-I wrote this script based on the showcase of the subfinder, notify tool by @projectdiscovery on NahamSec's youtube channel over here https://youtu.be/wP3n1JnqtMU .
-This script also uses the anew tool made by @tomnomnom
+I finally tried my hand at scripting and I'm pleased to say that I wrote this script based on the showcase of the `subfinder`, `notify` tool by [@projectdiscovery](https://github.com/projectdiscovery/) on NahamSec's youtube channel over here https://youtu.be/wP3n1JnqtMU .
+This script also uses the `anew` tool made by [@tomnomnom](https://github.com/tomnomnom/)